-The Pacific Horticultural and Agricultural Market Access Program (PHAMA) provides practical and targeted assistance to help Pacific island countries manage regulatory aspects associated with exporting primary and value added products.
-This encompasses gaining access for products into new markets, and helping to manage issues associated with maintaining and in proving existing trade.
+The Pacific Horticultural and Agricultural Market Access Program or PHAMA Plus provides practical and targeted assistance to help Pacific island countries manage regulatory aspects associated with exporting primary and value-added products.
+This encompasses gaining access for products into new markets, and helping to manage issues associated with maintaining and improving existing trade.

-PHAMA’s work focuses on maintaining and improving existing market access by developing the capacity of the public and private sectors in PHAMA countries to meet the requirements of these markets, and on gaining access for novel agricultural — based products into new markets.
+PHAMA Plus is a continuation of work carried out in the previous phases of the program known as PHAMA.
+Program work focuses on maintaining and improving existing market access by developing the capacity of the public and private sectors to meet the requirements of these markets, and on gaining access for novel agricultural — based products into new markets.
 PHAMA also provides assistance in meeting export regulations, such as compliance with international food safety standards.
-In terms of new export products, PHAMA can assist with market research and market development activities.
+In terms of new export products, PHAMA Plus can assist with market research and market development activities.

-Central to the PHAMA approach is the development of strong public — private partnerships between governments.
-Market Access Working Groups (MAWGs) have been established by PHAMA with in the core PHAMA countries.
+Central to the PHAMA Plus approach is the development of strong public — private partnerships.
+Market Access Working Groups (MAWGs) have been established by PHAMA in the core countries.
 These include private sector representatives (e.g. exporters and producer groups) and relevant government agencies responsible for elements of market access (e. g Departments of Quarantine, Trade, Agriculture, Fisheries and Forestry).
 MAWGs provide the link between farmers, industry and government.

 Examples of our activities include: